karstenkreis/ReadLikeYouTweet/README.md

 * *src/algorithm.py*: Parametrizes the tf-idf vectorizer and fits the Logistic Regression model
 * *src/predictor.py*: Connects to Twitter and New York Times Top Stories API and recommends articles to Twitter users
 * *data_exploration/data_exploration_visualizations.ipynb*: Shows a few data and model visualizations and numbers
-* *website/website.py*: Runs the model on a website using flask
+* *website/...*: Website code to implement and run the model as a heroku app in the web using flask (http://readlikeyoutweet.herokuapp.com/)
-* *website/predictor.py*: Modified predictor to return the recommendations and not just print them in the shell
-* *website/ ...*: Further files implement the actual website (design by http://templated.co/)

-(Note that I did not upload the actual datasets, the pickled logistic regression model and the pickled tfidf vectorizer.
-However, with the code the data can be scraped again and the models parametrized again)
+(Note that I did not upload the actual datasets, the pickled logistic regression model, the pickled tfidf vectorizer and the pickled stopwords.
+However, with the code the data can be scraped again and the models parametrized again, for the website also the stopwords need to be pickled)